 With regard to goodwill, the Company compares the estimated fair value of its identified reporting units to the carrying value of the net assets.
 For each of the reporting units, the estimated fair value is determined utilizing the expected present value of the projected future cash flows of the units, in addition to comparisons to similar companies.
 The Company reviews its definition of reporting units periodically.
 The Company evaluates its operating segments to determine if there are components one level below the operating segment.
 A component is present if discrete financial information is available and segment management regularly reviews the operating results of the business.
 If an operating segment only contains a single component, that component is determined to be a reporting unit for goodwill impairment testing purposes.
-If an operating segment that share similar economic characteristics are aggregated and deemed to be a reporting unit for goodwill impairment testing purposes.
+If an operating segment contains multiple components, the Company evaluates the economic characteristics of these components.
+Any components within an operating segment that share similar economic characteristics are aggregated and deemed to be a reporting unit for goodwill impairment testing purposes.
 Components within the same operating segment that do not share similar economic characteristics are deemed to be individual reporting units for goodwill impairment testing purposes.
 The Company has identified twelve separate reporting units for goodwill impairment testing purposes.
 For each reporting unit with a goodwill asset, impairment testing is conducted at the reporting unit level.